Summary

 Explanation

-In the example shown, we want to lookup employee department and group using VLOOKUP by matching on first and last name.
+In the example shown, we want to look up employee departments and groups using VLOOKUP by matching the first and last name of an employee.

 One limitation of VLOOKUP is that it only handles one condition: the lookup_value, which is matched against the first column in the table.
-This makes it difficult to use VLOOKUP to find a value based on more than one criteria.
-However, if you have control over the source data, you an add a helper column that concatenates 2 more more fields together, then give VLOOKUP a lookup value that does the same.
+This makes it difficult to use VLOOKUP to find a value using multiple criteria.
+However, if you have control over the source data, you can add a helper column that concatenates 2 or more fields together, and then give VLOOKUP a lookup value that does the same.

 The helper column joins field values from columns that are used as criteria, and it must be the first column of the table.
 Inside the VLOOKUP function, the lookup value itself is also created by joining the same criteria.